Zion Church of Kurten 1892 -2019

 Records at Brazos County courthouse designated that only the Zion Lutheran Church could hold services at the current site.
 So, in 1902, Zion Evangelical found it necessary to purchase its own property.
 Three acres were purchased from Dr. Bart Barlow, our current location.
 The small church was moved there by a crude “winching” process much like the grinding of sorghum for syrup.
 It was remodeled in 1920 but later torn down.
-The new church, now standing as our chapel, was dedicated in November of 1942, remodeled in 1957 and again in 1972.
-Growth of our numbers and blessing from God led to the construction of our new facility which was dedicated in October of 2004.
+The new church, now standing as our chapel, was dedicated in November of 1942, remodeled in 1957, again in 1972, and again in 2017.
+Growth of our numbers and blessing from God led to the construction of our new sanctuary which was dedicated in October of 2004.

 Throughout the years God has continually led this church to align our beliefs with the Bible, nothing more, nothing less.
 Unfortunately, many denominations and associations have tended to be more in tune with the culture than with the Bible.
 Each time Zion has learned of doctrine or beliefs contrary to the teaching of Scripture we have moved toward God.
 You will find that today we are a solid Bible based evangelical, missional church that seeks to be a light in our community.